 Some schools welcome parent attendance at their convocation ceremony and others do not encourage parents to attend as they see the event more for the members of the academic community.
 If your student’s school has a new student convocation scheduled and you are not sure whether you should attend, call the admission office to ask.

 Whatever form student convocation may take at your student’s school, encourage your student to attend even if attendance is not required.
 Convocations are often more moving and inspiring than students expect them to be.
-Your student will be formally accepted and welcomed to the academic community and will have an opportunity to bond with his fellow classmates as together they begin this momentous journey.
+Your student will be formally accepted and welcomed to the academic community and will have an opportunity to bond with their fellow classmates as together they begin this momentous journey.